BasicWolf/zblog/src/content/articles/2024-09-29-testified-documentation/testified-documentation.rst

 The build reads the test results from XML above, passes successfully and outputs a Sphinx-based HTML manual.
-However, if we simulate a test failure by changing the role to ``:spectest:`test.test_smoke.test_smoke1```, the build breaks along:
+However, if we simulate a test failure by changing the verified name to ``:spectest:`test_ABCD```, the build breaks along:

 .. code-block:: none

    reading sources...
-[100%] index /home/zaur/projects/sphinx-spec-test/doc/source/index.rst:13: ERROR: TEST test.test_smoke.test_smoke1 not found [docutils] looking for now-outdated files... none found
+[100%] index /home/zaur/projects/sphinx-spec-test/doc/source/index.rst:13: ERROR: TEST test_ABCD not found [docutils] looking for now-outdated files... none found